The Dhimmi: Jews and Christians Under Islam

+Summary

+Bat Ye'or's extensive research examines the conditions of non-Muslim minorities across history in Muslim-majority societies.
+The book highlights the differences between time periods and geographical regions.
+It includes a research and use of historical sources (Jew, Christian and Muslim).
+The book traces how the status of minorities deteriorated over centuries under discriminatory rules that became part of the dhimmi system of 'protected' minorities.
+Dhimmis faced exclusions from public office, restrictions on building synagogues, and limitations on testimony in Islamic courts.
+They were required to wear distinctive clothing and show public deference to Muslims.
+The book documents decrees ordering the destruction of synagogues in Egypt, Syria, Iraq and Yemen.
+Cases of forced conversion to Islam are also noted in Yemen, Morocco and Baghdad.

+Structure

 In the first part of the book, the author provides a historical survey of the effects and consequences that living under Islamic rule, or using the term coined here, in "dhimmitude", had on the Jewish and Christian communities in the Middle East.

 The second part contains correspondence and testimonies from inside and outside observers over the centuries, including speeches from various influential Arabs, texts from various middle-age sources, and eyewitness reports by British consuls.
 Some of these were made available in European languages for the first time with the publication of the book.
 It also contains rare pictures and photographs depicting religious minority community under Islamic rule.
 Through these documents, Bat Ye'or gives her representation of the views of Islamic theologians and jurists on the treatment of non-Muslim populations in lands ruled by Muslims from the 7th century onwards.